hvac-io/hvac-io.github.io/_posts/2014-09-08-sd-card-ubuntu-wacnet-image.md

 <video autoplay='autoplay' class='well' controls='true' loop='true' width='100%'><source src='/videos/wacnet-1.1.0.webm' type='video/webm'><source src='/videos/wacnet-1.1.0.ogv' type='video/ogg'><source src='/videos/wacnet-1.1.0.mp4' type='video/mp4'>Your browser doesn't let you see the video... fear not!
 To see the BACnet Explorer video, click <a href='/videos/wacnet-1.1.0.webm'>here</a>.</video>

-Your own BACnet webserver that you can hold in your own hand!

-<i class="fa fa-smile-o"></i>

 # SSH (mostly) Disabled